VolkovLabs/.github/profile/README.md

 </p>
 </div>

-Open source is at the core of Volkov Labs.
+## Open source is at the core of Volkov Labs

 We are passionate about the idea of sharing and exchanging ideas without boundaries.
 Over the past three years, we have spearheaded a significant open-source initiative, developing ten plugins for Grafana with a staggering 24 millions total downloads.
 Our commitment to this cause is evident in our best-in-class documentation, a dedicated YouTube channel, and a robust mechanism for [addressing community queries](https://release.volkovlabs.io).

 ## Enterprise Support